 - Teaching Effectiveness

-The University of North Texas is a premium member of Sloan-C College Pass.
-To request FREE ENROLLMENT in an online workshop by Sloan-C, please contact Amber Bryant with the name and date of the workshop selected.
-The available 2014 workshopsare here: Sloan-C 2014 Workshops
+The University of North Texas is a premium member of the Online Learning Consortium, formerly the Sloan Consortium, College Pass.
+To request free enrollment in an Online Learning Consortium workshop, please contact Amber Bryant, CLEAR senior marketing specialist, with the name and date of the workshop selected.
+Please click on the link below to see the available workshops.

-CALL has partnered up to provide online learning on a variety of topics.
-From standardized test preparation to database programming to training for libraries and their staff, there’s a variety of areas from which to choose in online learning.
+The Lifelong Learning and Professional Development Department, formerly the CALL Office, in partnership with Ed2Go, provides online learning on a variety of topics.
+From standardized-test preparation to database programming to training for libraries and their staff, a variety of minicourses are available through online learning.

-The online minicourses, provided in conjunction with Ed2go, are standardized 12-lesson modules released over a six week period.
-(Courses are active for eight weeks to provide some flexibility).
+The online minicourses, provided by Ed2Go through its website, are standardized 12-lesson modules released over a six-week period.
+Courses are active for eight weeks to provide some flexibility.
 Each module features a quiz.
 Lessons are instructor-led and course participants and instructor communicate through a course discussion board.
 Lessons can be downloaded and saved.
 At the end of the course there is a final quiz.
 A passing grade opens a window that allows students to print out a course completion certificate.

-Most courses are $89, and UNT faculty, staff and students may receive a $10 discount.
+Most courses are $89, but UNT faculty, staff and students may receive a $10 discount.

 Information Security Awareness